FFTAI/teleoperation/README.md

     python -m silverscreen.main tests --record
 ```

+> [!CAUTION]
-> Caution: If you are using the real robot with Fourier GRX, please make sure to leave enough empty space between the robot and the table to avoid the robot arm collide with the table.
+> If you are using the real robot with Fourier GRX, please make sure to leave enough empty space between the robot and the table to avoid the robot arm collide with the table.
 The robot resume to the initial position before and after the teleoperation session.

 The available flags are: